If you buy through external links, we may earn a small commission. Read our affiliate disclosure in full.

 Should we consider Paraben a problem?

 We know for sure that paraben does have hormonal activity, but the magnitude of activity is substantially lower than estrogen.
-A potential to cause a significant hormonal side effect has not yet been demonstrated in humans.
+The potential to cause a significant hormonal side effect has not yet been demonstrated in humans.

 Skin Barrier differences:

-Someone with an intact skin barrier has a minimum uptake of parabens in the bloodstream, but someone with a compromised skin would absorb more than anticipated parabens, and then their systemic effects could increase by 80-90%.
+Someone with an intact skin barrier has a minimum uptake of parabens in the bloodstream, but someone with compromised skin would absorb more than anticipated parabens, and then their systemic effects could increase by 80-90%.

 Someone with open wounds, dry eczematous skin should avoid using cosmetics with parabens over large surface areas of skin and a longer period of time.(30)